Survey Says: Smart Home Experience Should Be Simpler

-Visual self-service – the process that enables customers to visually onboard smart home products without requiring the help of a technician or a contact center agent – is emerging as the preferred method of device setup, installation and activation.
-The vast majority (78%) prefer to onboard a new device in self-service mode, with how-to videos the top method (55%).
+Visual self-service is the process that enables customers to visually onboard smart home products without requiring the help of a technician or a contact center agent.
+It is emerging as the preferred method of device setup, installation and activation.
+The vast majority (78%) prefer to onboard a new device in self-service mode, with how-to videos ranking as the top method (55%).
 Despite this clear preference for self-service, however, 16% of consumers still end up calling a contact center for smart home support.

 Virtual Assistants expected to play a key role

-With more interoperable devices throwing up more complex issues, virtual assistants such as Alexa, Siri, and Google Assistant are now expected to evolve to handle the ever-growing demands of the connected consumer.
-54% of us are willing to use personal assistants to walk us through setup and usage to enhance the overall smart home experience, rising to 68% of consumers who already own a smart speaker.
+With more interoperable devices raising more complex issues, virtual assistants such as Alexa, Siri, and Google Assistant are now expected to evolve to handle the ever-growing demands of the connected consumer.
+Smart home surveys indicate that 54% of us are willing to use personal assistants to walk us through setup and usage to enhance the overall smart home experience, rising to 68% of consumers who already own a smart speaker.